AbdullahTaher93/CCMYproject/docs/hito4.md

 #
-Next,we created the network security group of our virtual machine following command:
+Next, we are going to create the network security group of our virtual machine following command:

-       az network nsg create --resource-group hito4 --location francecentral --name networks
+       az network nsg create --resource-group hito4resend --location francecentral --name networks

-result will be:
+The result will be: